aangelalvarez/X/README.md

 5. Create a table called "users" with the following parameters
   - ID (INT, must be primary key and have auto-increment)
-  - Name (VARCHAR, 100 characters)
+  - name (VARCHAR, 100 characters)
-  - Email (VARCHAR, 100 characters)
+  - email (VARCHAR, 100 characters)
-  - Password (VARCHAR, 50 characters)
+  - password (VARCHAR, 50 characters)

 6. Open localhost/X/ in a browser